 According to the Bureau of Labor Statistics, in 2012, community health educators earned an annual median salary of $41,830 ($20.11) nationally.

 Health educators teach people about behaviors that promote wellness.
 They develop and implement strategies to improve the health of individuals and communities.
 Community health workers collect data and discuss health concerns with members of specific populations or communities.

 The Associate of Science degree in Community Health Education and the Associate of Arts degree with Emphasis in Integrative Wellness will provide lower division coursework on which to base a four-year degree in health-related subject areas.

-The focus of the program prepares students with the foundational knowledge in Health Education to transfer to a baccalaureate degree that educates students to serve as program facilitators, health advocates and referral professionals linking health care and related social services with the under-served communities to reduce health disparities, prevent disease and encourage health behavior change through in integrative health approach.
+The focus of this program prepares students with the foundational knowledge in health education to transfer to a baccalaureate degree that educates students to serve as program facilitators, health education managers, health advocates and referral professionals.
+Upon completion, students are prepared to link health care and related social services with under-served communities to reduce health disparities, prevent disease and encourage health behavior change through integrative health practices.